Last Updated: December 31, 2019

-While rival jazz label Prestige licensed recordings for local manufacture in many European countries (Esquire UK, Music Depositato IT, Artone NL, Metronome S etc), Blue Note records were manufactured and distributed for the US domestic market.
+While rival jazz label Prestige licensed recordings for manufacture and distribution in many European countries (Esquire UK, Barclay Fr., Music Depositato IT, Artone NL, Metronome S etc), Blue Note records were manufactured and distributed for only the US domestic market.
 Prior to 1966, copies reached Europe and beyond only as imports of US editions, with import duty stamps.

-Blue Note’s subsequent owners, Liberty Records and United Artists, licensed Blue Note recordings for manufacture overseas, with local remastering from copy tape, using the Blue Note trademark under license.
+Blue Note’s subsequent owners, Liberty Records and United Artists, licensed Blue Note recordings for manufacture overseas, for the most part locally remastered from copy tape, using the Blue Note trademark under license.
 Only a restricted number of titles appeared in Europe in this period.
 It was not until EMI ownership in the early Eighties that an effort was made to reissue a significant amount of the Blue Note catalogue in Europe, through their French EMI subsidiary, Pathe-Marconi.

 Division of Liberty Records (1966-70)